A Saddle Point Numerical Method for Helmholtz Equations: The Numerical Method

 The first step in solving the problem is to select a set of finite element basis functions.
-The numerical examples presented here will use a rectangular grid with bilinear basis functions of the form
+The numerical examples presented here will use a rectangular grid with bilinear basis functions.